msf/notes/Snowflake-paper.md

 - In C++, full control of memory, compiled code (no JVM)
 - Columnar Storage (PAX-style format)
 - Unified Query Optmizer + Adaptive planner (can change plans)
-- Pre-compiled code for fectorized operations on specific primitives (with type specialization)
+- Pre-compiled code for vectorized operations on specific primitives (with type specialization)
 - No concept of a shared cache or buffer-pool (more on this later)

 (Credit to Andi Pavlo's lectures on this)